-During our examination of the Merrick County Court, we noted certain deficiencies and other operational matters that are presented here.
-The following comments are required to be reported in accordance with Government Auditing Standards: Comment #2 ("Monthly Case Balances"), which is considered to be significant deficiency, and Comment #1 ("Segregation of Duties"), which is considered to be a material weakness.
+During our examination of the Nance County Court, we noted certain deficiencies and other operational matters that are presented here.
+The following comment is required to be reported in accordance with Government Auditing Standards: Comment #1, "Segregation of Duties," which is considered to be a material weakness.